Snap-In Teeth vs Regular Dentures

 - Better Stability.
 Implant dentures do not move while eating and will not fall out of the mouth while talking

-- Less food gets under the implant denture
+- Less food gets under the snap-in

 - Better Chewing function

-- No more Fixadent or Denture Glue
+- No more Fixadent or denture glue

 The easiest way to determine if Implant Dentures are right for you is to come into the office for a complimentary exam to discuss your options with one of our excellent dental implant dentists.